Raleigh DWI Lawyer | Drunk Driving Attorney

-To arrest you for driving while impaired, the officer must have probable cause.
-Probable cause means that sufficient evidence exists that an average officer in similar circumstances can reasonably infer that a person has committed a crime, in this case DWI.
+Remember, to arrest you for driving while impaired, the officer must have probable cause.
+Probable cause means that sufficient evidence exists that an average officer in similar circumstances can reasonably infer that a person has committed a crime, in this case, DWI.
 The standard here is higher than that for reasonable articulable suspicion but still lower than beyond a reasonable doubt.

-Under N.C.G.S. § 20-16.2, any person who drives on the roadways of North Carolina has given “implied consent” to a chemical analysis of their blood.
+Under N.C.G.S. § 20-16.2, any person who drives on the roadways of within the state has given “implied consent” to a chemical analysis of their blood.
 As stated, a driver may refuse the test.
 However, if he or she does so, it is contrary to the “implied consent” provision.
 The state, therefore, may take civil action in the form of suspending the person’s driving privileges.

 Upon refusal, The DMV will revoke your license for 12 months.
 The revocation period begins 10 days after the DMV mails you notice of the revocation.
 If caught driving during the revocation period, you will face another offense, Driving While License Revoked (DWLR).

 You do have the right to appeal this revocation and request a hearing before the DMV.
-You must submit this request during the 10 day period before the revocation becomes effective.
-As your attorney, we can challenge validity of the DWI stop as well as the willfulness of your refusal.
+You must submit this request during the 10-day period before the revocation becomes effective.
+As your attorney, we can challenge the validity of the DWI stop as well as the willfulness of your refusal.

 To keep your license, it is absolutely imperative to act immediately.
 Call us now so we can begin working on your defense.